-Previous MSL analyses spent considerable effort addressing how the previous IPHC's harvest policy might change in order to accommodate a change to the MSL.
-For 2017, the Commission decided to base the reference level of removals in the decision table (the interim harvest policy) on a constant SPR target of 46%, which accounts for mortality of all sizes.
-This section evaluates how the yield and yield characteristics could change given no MSL while maintaining a constant SPR.
-For simplicity, we did not evaluate alternatives represented by reduced MSLs; however such results would be intermediate between those presented.
+Previous Minimum Size Limit (MSL) analyses spent considerable effort addressing how the IPHC's harvest policy might change in order to accommodate a change to the MSL.
+For 2017, the Commission decided to base the reference level of removals in the decision table (the interim harvest policy) on a constant SPR target of 46%.
+This section evaluates how the yield and yield characteristics could change given a change in the MSL.
 Further, as in most historical analyses, we consider the possibility that targeting of smaller Pacific halibut could increase under a reduced or removed MSL.

-Briefly, the 2016 stock assessment (an ensemble of four individual models) was used to project the removals consistent with fishing at a level corresponding to SPR46% in 2017.
-With this level of removals as a baseline, the removals were rescaled to continue to achieve SPR46% under four alternative cases: removing the MSL with no response in fishery selectivity (noting that the mortality of U32 fish increases by a factor of 6.25, from 16% of those handled to 100% of those handled), and under targeting of the directed fishery increasing the U32 component of the catch by 10%, 20% and 30%.
-Targeting of smaller Pacific halibut could be achieved via changes in spatial fishing effort, hook size and/or bait size, and may be expected in some Regulatory Areas where catch rates could be increased to the greatest degree.
+Briefly, the 2016 stock assessment (an ensemble of four individual models) was used to project the removals consistent with fishing at a level corresponding to SPR{46%} in 2017.
+With this level of removals as a baseline, the removals were rescaled to continue to achieve SPR{46%} under four alternative cases: removing the MSL with no response in fishery selectivity (noting that the mortality of U32 fish increases by a factor of 6.25, from 16% of those handled to 100% of those handled), and under targeting of the directed fishery increasing the U32 component of the catch by 10%, 20% and 30%.
+Targeting of smaller Pacific halibut could be achieved via changes in spatial fishing effort, hook size and/or bait size, and may be expected in some IPHC Regulatory Areas where catch rates could be increased to the greatest degree.
 From each of these cases, the change in total retained catch (Figure 4), as well as the change in the proportion of the retained catch comprised by U32 Pacific halibut (Figure 5) was estimated.
 Further details of these calculations are provided in Appendix D.

 FIGURE 5.
-Change in directed fishery catch composition associated with the status quo (SPR46%) harvest policy based on the 2016 assessment ensemble.
+Change in directed commercial Pacific halibut fishery catch composition associated with the status quo ($SPR{46\%}$) harvest policy based on the 2016 assessment ensemble.